Chart Color Schemes

 Warilla faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Educational participation is notably high, with 28.6% of residents currently enrolled in formal education.
-This includes 10.3% in primary education, 8.7% in secondary education, and 2.1% pursuing tertiary education.
+Educational participation is high, with 28.6% of residents currently enrolled in formal education, comprising 10.3% in primary, 8.7% in secondary, and 2.1% in tertiary education.

 Frequently Asked Questions - Education